chihebchebbi/gatsby-starter-foundation/src/content/pages/index.md

   ctaLink: /about
 ---

 Hi my name is Marwen Soula.
-This is my blog where i discuss Devops, memes and systems
+This is my blog where I discuss various fundamental and practical concepts of DevOps, including system architecture, provisioning, administration, and DevOps toolchains.